matthova/design-systems-blog/README.md

 ^^ Rebass is a great library and I would highly recommend it as a starting point for any design system. **One downside is that Rebass's standard configuration requires that you use array syntax for your font-sizes, spacing, and breakpoint props.**

-## Object key syntax for font-sizes, spacing, and breakpoints
+## A better way: Using Object key syntax for font-sizes, spacing, and breakpoints instead of array syntax.

+**Array syntax and it's cons**

 Most boilerplate [Styled System](https://styled-system.com/) examples utilize array syntax like this
 ```js
 const theme = {